nlarion/Programming-Portfolio/README.md

 ### License

-This work is licensed under a [http://creativecommons.org/licenses/by/4.0/][Creative Commons Attribution 4.0 International License.]
+This work is licensed under a [Creative Commons Attribution 4.0 International License.](http://creativecommons.org/licenses/by/4.0/)